asash/shallow-cross-encoders/README.md

 # Preparing data
-Before running the training code, run the
-Before training shallow cross-encoders, run the `bm25ids2tensor.py` script.
-The script extracts 1000 candidate documents for each query in the MS-MARCO trainset and pre-tokenizes them.
+Before training shallow cross-encoders, run the `bm25ids2tensor.py` setup script.
+The script extracts the 1000 BM25 candidate documents for each query in the MS-MARCO trainset and pre-tokenizes them.
 This allows not to spend time on 1st stage retrieval during training.